mwherman2000/neo-windocs/windocs/quickstart-csharp/README.md

 ## Purpose

-The purpose of this document is to enable .NET developers who are brand new to NEO Blockchain technology to create a useful NEO development environment up and running in as little time as possible.
+The purpose of this document is to enable .NET developers who are brand new to NEO Blockchain technology to create a useful NEO development environment and get it up and running in as little time as possible.

 ## Goals